cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-13-CTF-Red-BsidesIslamabad-2020.md

 ![ShaktimanDaDev JS File](/assets/img/posts/bsidesisb2020/ShaktimanDaDev-Js-content-deobfuscated.png)

 From this file we have a url (which was the Shaktiman's secret portal), his username and password.
-Accessed that urla and entered the found username & password:
+Accessed that url and entered the found username & password:

 ![ShaktimanDaDev logedIn](/assets/img/posts/bsidesisb2020/ShaktimanDaDev-logedin.png)